OPTIONAL: http://www.colorado.edu/Economics/courses/econ2020/section7/section7-main.html

 3) productive efficiency

-- producing at a minimum cost (5 Es)
+- producing at a minimum cost (5 Es)c. legal-institutional environment

 2) government regulation (red-tape)